ajdungan/vasttools/README.md

 # vasttools

-The aim is to setup a list of usble tools that can be used with vastai.
-The tools are free to use, modify and distribute.
+The aim is to setup a list of usble tools that can be used for vast.ai hosts (not renters/clients) The tools are free to use, modify and distribute.

 ## update network speed